 |Microscopy||Adult Diseases, Brood Diseases, Microscopy, Pollen and Nutrition|

 Each training centre has a host who coordinates arrangements and handles course bookings.
 Please print, complete, and return the form appropriate to your chosen course centre:

-Joining instructions with course outline, what to bring, and venue information will be sent to students shortly before each course.
+Joining instructions with course outline, what to bring, and venue information will be sent to students upon booking.

 The following summaries give an indication of what is covered in each Short Course:

 We will develop an understanding of how colony health is affected by Acarine, Amoeba, Nosema, and the common viruses, and how these disorders can be managed.
 Practical work will complement this by providing field diagnosis and laboratory skills to allow positive diagnoses to be made, supporting timely and appropriate treatments.

 Studying honeybee anatomy helps beekeepers understand how bees have are able to carry out the many and varied tasks they perform.
 Honeybees have been evolving for 100 million years and have become superbly adapted to survive and prosper in their environment.
 The aim of this course is to study, explore and gain an understanding of honeybee anatomy and to learn the techniques required to carry out successful dissection.

 This is a version of the 'Adult Bee Diseases' course with the emphasis on training Branch Microscopists who can lead or assist with diagnostic services for a local Association.
 With an introduction/refresher to the compound and dissecting microscopes, we practice the diagnosis of Acarine, Amoeba, and Nosema diseases.
 Treatment strategies and recommendations are outlined.
 Sampling of adult bees and storage/postage of samples is discussed, along with the logistics of running an Association 'Nosema Day' to encourage awareness and diagnosis of potential problems.